-Abandon Rate %: This is the percentage of calls that get connected to the ACD, but get disconnected by the caller before reaching an agent, or before completing a process within the IVR.
-The percentage abandon rate is the number of calls that are abandoned (agent's calls plus IVR's calls) compared to calls received or offered (expressed in percentage).
+Abandon Rate: This is the percentage of calls that get connected to the ACD, but get disconnected by the caller before reaching an agent, or before completing a process within the IVR.
+The abandon rate is the percentage of calls that are abandoned compared to calls received.